iMiebaka/Whatsapp_full_clone/README.md

     * For the first window `python manage.py runserver 0:8000`
     * On the second window `celery -A mysite worker -l INFO`
 * Open your browser and enter <a>http://localhost.com:8000</a>

+<a href="https://channels.readthedocs.io/en/stable"> Check out the Channels Documention on how the WebSocket works</a>